angel-dart/angel/README.md

 # Models
 There are a few changes opposed to normal Model classes.
 You need to add a `@serializable` annotation to your model class to have it serialized, and a serializable model class's name should also start with a leading underscore.

-In addition, you may consider using an `abstract` class.
+In addition, you may consider using an `abstract` class to ensure immutability of models.s

 Rather you writing the public class, `angel_serialize` does it for you.
 This means that the main class can have its constructors automatically generated, in addition into serialization functions.